 Save your ticket!

 With the 'Save your ticket! initiative, the cultural and leisure sector is trying to give ticket buyers the chance to attend their favourite event, competition, concert or any other activity postponed by the corona crisis at a later date.
 This by working with a voucher.
 The voucher can be issued in different ways by the organizer.
 If there is a relocation of the event, the tickets can be converted to the new date.
-If there is a cancellation of the event, but other events with the same essential characteristics can be organized, the purchase price of the ticket can be refunded in the form of a voucher with the value of your purchase amount, which you can spend within a period of 2 years.
+If there is a cancellation of the event, but other events with the same essential characteristics can be organized, the purchase price of the ticket can be refunded in the form of a voucher with the value of your purchase amount, which you can spend within a period of 3 years and 2 months.

 With this arrangement, the financial impact on the cultural sector is kept to a minimum while still allowing the ticket buyer to enjoy a cultural activity; although postponed.
 Thanks to the financial breathing space the cultural sector receives, they will be able to devote themselves fully to organizing new, equally great events in the future.
 Large and small organizers, artists, suppliers, freelancers, and all other employees and self-employed people who help to make these events possible, are helped by this.